 - These are the only plans that allow a person (or family) to contribute to a Health Savings Account (HSA).
 Because the monthly premiums are so low, some companies will contribute a specific amount to your HSA each year or offer health incentives for completing various health and wellness tasks that can be deposited into your HSA account.

 - An HSA can be used to cover most medical, dental, and vision costs.
-Here is a link for eligible and ineligible expenses for HSA funds: http://www.hsacenter.com/qualified-med-expenses.html
+Learn more about eligible and ineligible expenses for HSA funds here.

 - You will receive a debit card for your HSA account to pay for eligible heath expenses.
 This makes it extremely easy to access the money in your HSA, when you’re picking up your prescriptions at the pharmacy or paying your therapist.